New South Wales U set

 The U sets are a class of electric multiple unit (EMU) that were operated by the New South Wales Government Railways and its successors between September 1958 and November 1996.
-They were colloquially nicknamed U-boats.
+They were colloquially nicknamed "U boats" after the German submarine of the same name.

-Development
+Development and delivery

-The New South Wales Government Railways began planning the electrification of the Main Western line over the Blue Mountains from 1949, and with that plan in full swing by the early 1950s, called tenders for 80 cars (40 motor, 20 trailer and 20 first with buffet trailer), with the contract was awarded to Commonwealth Engineering, Granville, in 1954.
+The New South Wales Government Railways began planning the electrification of the Main Western line over the Blue Mountains from 1949, and with that plan in full swing by the early 1950s, called tenders for 80 cars (40 motor, 20 trailer and 20 first with buffet trailer), with the contract being awarded to Commonwealth Engineering, Granville, in 1954.
+The cars were fitted with two lavatorial facilities and an Ice box that dispensed Iced water.

 Electric traction equipment was supplied by the Metropolitan-Vickers, Manchester and were the final electric trains in New South Wales to have their tractive power supplied from them before they liquidated in 1960.

 However, before construction began the order was amended with the twenty planned first with buffet cars built as full first class seating cars, after a review of the New South Wales Government Railways conducted by American firm Ebasco Services Incorporated in the mid-1950s who recommended the change.

+Had the change not been approved, these cars were going to be numbered RT6601–RT6620.
+These carriages would instead become first class carriages, which were given a doorway in the saloon to create both smoking and non-smoking compartment inside the carriages.

 The U sets were a bit different compared to the suburban single decked trains that were delivered at the same time.
 They were the first EMUs in NSW to feature stainless-steel construction using technology from the Budd Company, improving train acceleration and giving the trains lower maintenance costs and a longer usable life.
-Additionally, they were slightly thinner than their suburban counterparts.
+Additionally, they were slightly thinner than their suburban counterparts and were fitted with single reflective headlights.
+The U sets started to be delivered from June 1957.

-Delivery

-The U Sets started to be delivered from June 1957, and the first sets made their first public appearances that same year.
-The first appearance took place on 22 June 1957 when they were hauled by electric locomotive 4625 as part of the first official electric train to travel on the newly electrified Blue Mountains line.
-Normal services began on 15 September 1958, and all were in service by March 1960.